bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

 The script also installs the `bbb-demo` package, so you can immediately test out the install.
-Since the server does not have a SSL certificate, use FireFox (which at the time of this writing does not require SSL to use WebRTC audio).

 If you want to remove the API demos, do the command